This is the featured image of the Making Big Room House - The Complete Guide To Kick And Bass Creation blog article.

 Big Room - Lead - 4Env

-It’s Big Room, so it’s time to add some voices.
-In the Voicing section, set the Unison to 16 and enable Pitch Cutoff and Pan Position.
-Sliding the pitch cutoff to the right ever-so-slightly will create detuning amongst the voices, an effect characteristic to this type of lead.
-As for the Pan Position, it’ll give the sound some width by spreading the voices across the stereo image.
+It's Big Room, so it's time to add some voices.
+I set the Unison to 16 in the Voicing section, enabling Pitch Cutoff and Pan Position.
+Sliding the pitch cutoff to the right ever-so-slightly will create detuning amongst the voices, an effect characteristic of this type of lead.
+As for the Pan Position, it'll give the sound some width by spreading the voices across the stereo image.

 Big Room - Lead - Voicing